 Turkey continues with its plan to meet increased energy demand by building new coal-fired power plants and, as the Ministry of Energy and Natural Resources announced in May 2019, is holding tenders for coal mines promoting domestic coal.
 This stands in strong contrast to the need to reduce the use of coal in electricity globally by two thirds over 2020–2030 and to zero by 2050.

 While the stated aim for this coal expansion is improved energy security, water shortages in the region are already casting doubt on the operating efficiency, output and reliability of thermal power plants, and these stresses are expected to intensify.
 The ongoing reduction in the costs of renewable energy technology and storage means that reliable power can be obtained cost-effectively without resorting to coal-powered generation.
 Turkey has also begun constructing its first nuclear power plant amid international protest at the earthquake risk.

-We rate Turkey’s NDC target “Critically Insufficient”.
+We rate Turkey’s INDC target “Critically Insufficient”.
 Turkey’s commitment is not in line with interpretations of a “fair” approach in line with holding warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
 This means that if most other countries followed Turkey’s approach, global warming would exceed 3–4°C.